-The judging panel of six Blend' oil had a striking else agrees with us." aroma, was balanced on nose beauty'.
+The judging panel of six trained and experienced think is pretty damn good tasters said that their 'Grove and it is nice that someone Blend' oil had a striking else agrees with us." aroma, was balanced on nose and palate, had ripe fruit variety in the winning blend flavours and was a 'real is Manzanillo, with smaller beauty'.